JuliaDynamics/DynamicalSystems.jl/docs/src/tsprediction/localmodels.md

 # Local Modeling

+!!! warn "Not yet on Julia 0.7"
+    `TimeseriesPrediction` has not yet been updated to Julia 0.7!

 Local Modeling predicts timeseries using a delay embedded state space reconstruction.
 It finds the nearest neighbors of a query point within this reconstructed space and applies a local model to make a prediction.
 "Local" model refers to the fact that the images